polyquantique/haarpy/README.md

 ```
 @misc{cardin2024haarpy,
   author={Cardin, Yanic and de Guise, Hubert and Quesada, Nicol{\'a}s},
-  title={Haarpy, a Python library for the Weingarten calculus and integration of classical compact groups and ensembles},
+  title={Haarpy, a Python library for Weingarten calculus and integration of classical compact groups and ensembles},
   year={2024},
   publisher={GitHub},
   journal={GitHub repository},